hantsy/devops-sandbox/oracle-database-18.4.0-xe.md

 # Building a custom Oracle Database XE Docker Image

-In these days, I want to connect an Oracle Database to play my sample codes, but I found preparing a Oracle Database instance in my local development environment is not easy.
+In these days, I was trying to connect an Oracle Database instance in my sample codes, but I found preparing it is really not easy.

-Installing and configuring a complete full-featured Oracle Database Standard Edition(SE) or Enterprise Edition(EE) will waste too much disk spaces and your time.
-In before experience, I would like to run a Oracle Database Express Edition(XE) in my local machine to test my application.
+Installing and configuring a complete full-featured Oracle Database Standard Edition(SE) or Enterprise Edition(EE) will waste your disk space and time.
+In before experience, I would like to run a dependent database server in Docker and focus on the application development.

-Oracle has published Docker Images of the  SE and EE  through Docker hub and self-host [Container registry](https://container-registry.oracle.com/), but there is no a public XE version there.
+Oracle has published official Docker Images of the  SE and EE  through Docker hub and its self-host [Container registry](https://container-registry.oracle.com/), but there is no a public XE version there.
+Fortunately Oracle maintains a [oracle/docker-images](https://github.com/oracle/docker-images/) repo on Github which contains Dockerfiles for almost all Oracle products, including a XE version of Oracle Database.

-Oracle maintains a [oracle/docker-images](https://github.com/oracle/docker-images/) repo on Github which contains Dockerfiles for almost all Oracle products, including the XE  version of Oracle Database.
+Navigate to [OracleDatabase/SingleInstance/dockerfiles/18.4.0](https://github.com/oracle/docker-images/tree/master/OracleDatabase/SingleInstance/dockerfiles/18.4.0), fetch all files into your local disc, Let's build it for yourself.

-Navigate to [OracleDatabase/SingleInstance/dockerfiles/18.4.0](https://github.com/oracle/docker-images/tree/master/OracleDatabase/SingleInstance/dockerfiles/18.4.0), fetch all files into your local disc, Make sure you have installed the newest Docker in your system.
+Make sure you have installed Docker in your system.
 For Windows/MacOS users, install the latest Docker for Windows/MacOS.

 Enter the folder which contains the Dockerfile resource you have downloaded, then run the following command to build the Docker image.